Frequently Asked Questions about Uganda.

 Can I offer tips and how much?

 This largely depends on your level of satisfaction on the type of service offered, but a small tip is always appreciated.
-If you are happy with the service of your tour guide, you might consider a $10-20 dollar tip per day for your guide is ok, and $5-$10 would do for site guides, hotels or lodge staff.
+If you are happy with the service of your tour guide, a $15-25 dollar tip per day for your guide is ok, and $5-$10 would do for site guides, hotels or lodge staff.

 How do I get a gorilla permit?

 If you are planning to do a gorilla safari in Uganda or Rwanda, advance booking is always preferred as there a limited number of permits available per day.
 And this availability changes on a daily basis, so the earlier the better.

 As Chigo Tours Africa , our expert will share with you availability information depending on the date you want to travel.
 Once you confirm your tour with us and are ready to pay for the permit, we can reserve the permit for you.
 A gorilla permit in Uganda costs $USD700 and in Rwanda $USD1500.